neotel-at/peersync/README.md

 -----

     peersync [ config | help | version ]
-    peersync [OPTIONS] [ show | sync | diff ] [FILE1 FILE2 ...]
+    peersync [OPTIONS] [ show | sync | diff ] [FILTER1 FILTER2 ...]

 COMMANDS
 --------

-    show [FILE1 FILE2 ...]
+    show [FILTER1 FILTER2 ...]
         Show files, link and directories with differences (in rsync itemize format), no files will be modified on the peer.
-        If files filtering rules are specified, these will take precedence and only files matching this pattern will be considered.
+        If file filtering rules are specified, these will take precedence and only files matching this pattern will be considered.
+        See FILE FILTERING RULES below.

-    sync [FILE1 FILE2 ...]
+    sync [FILTER1 FILTER2 ...]
         Sync of files to peer, files on the peer will be over-written (no backup is generated).
         File filtering rules may be specified (see show)

-    diff [PATTERN1 PATTERN2 ...]
+    diff [FILTER1 FILTER2 ...]
         Compore the file contents of changed file against peer.
 A local copy will be compared to a copy of the remote files using the diff command (default: diff -urw).